Josh Tetrick: Business career

-After returning from Africa, Tetrick worked for Toms Shoes for short period of time before launching 33needs.
-In June 2011, Tetrick developed the idea for Hampton Creek with his friend, Josh Balk.
-The idea stemmed from issues both of them noticed in the global food system.
+After returning from Africa, Tetrick worked for Toms Shoes for a short period of time before launching 33needs.
+In June 2011, Tetrick developed the idea for Hampton Creek with his friend Josh Balk.
+The idea stemmed from problems both of them noticed in the global food system.
 Tetrick began initial business plans and meetings with Khosla Ventures, a Palo Alto-based venture capital firm later that summer.
 Hampton Creek received its first round of funding in December 2011 and a second round (after a relocation to San Francisco) in June 2012.

 Tetrick has been interviewed for his work with Hampton Creek in Bloomberg Businessweek, NPR, and The New York Times.
 In March 2013, Tetrick and Hampton Creek became one of three companies to be featured in Bill Gates' documentary, The Future of Food.
 In June 2013 Tetrick spoke at a TED conference in Edmonton, Alberta, Canada on the future of food.

 In June 2014, Inc. included Tetrick in its annual "35 Under 35" list.
 That same month, CNBC named Hampton Creek to its annual "Disruptor 50" list and invited Tetrick to appear live on air with Jim Cramer.